 Folker trial delayed until next fall; updates on Pardy, Pynn and Butler

-Suspected murderer Trevor Pardy is pictured in Newfoundland Supreme Court in this file photo.
+Suspected murderer Trevor Pardy was back in Newfoundland Supreme Court in

 The trial for accused murderer David Folker has been rescheduled for next fall.